jones406/Homework-13-ORM/README.md

-# 13 Object-Relational Mapping (ORM): E-Commerce Back End
+# Object-Relational Mapping (ORM): E-Commerce Back End

 ## Description
-Task:
+Tasks:
   - Build the back end for an e-commerce site by modifying starter code.
-  - Configure a working Express.js API to use Sequelize to interact with a MySQL database.
+  - Configure a working Express.js API to use sequelize to interact with a mySQL database.

 ## Table of Contents
 - [Installation](#installation)